 The school ensures it has due regard to equality considerations whenever significant decisions are made.
+We consider equality implications before and at the time that we develop policy and make decisions and continue to review these on a continuing basis.

 The school always considers the impact of significant decisions on particular groups.
-For example, when a school trip or activity is being planned, the school considers whether the trip:
+For example, when an educational visit or activity is being planned, the school considers whether the visit:

-- Cuts across any religious holidays

-- Is accessible to pupils with disabilities

-- Has equivalent facilities for boys and girls
+- › Cuts across any religious holidays - › Is accessible to pupils with disabilities - › Has equivalent facilities for boys and girls